Waiting for the Storm

 “Let it go.”

-The mindstone starts to vibrate and emit a strange, low tone.
+The mindstone vibrates and emits a strange, low tone.

 The tone gets much louder, and a wall of sand rises around us forming a circle ten feet across.